opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/geocode_with_pdok.rst

 .. admonition:: Important
    :class: important

    This processor is not available by default.
-Please contact OpenDataSoft support team if you want this processor to be activated in your domain.
+Please contact Opendatasoft support team if you want this processor to be activated in your domain.

 This processor allows to geocode addresses in the Netherlands by using the PDOK service.